PyO3/pyo3/README.md

 Everyone is welcomed to contribute to PyO3!
 There are many ways to support the project, such as:

-- help PyO3 users with issues on GitHub and Gitter
+- help PyO3 users with issues on GitHub and [Discord](https://discord.gg/c4BwayXQ)
 - improve documentation
 - write features and bugfixes
 - publish blogs and examples of how to use PyO3